 We have constituted an international network of institutes or groups promoting interactions between science and history and philosophy of science (HPS).
 Different common initiatives will be taken by the members of this network organize many different activities in common: joint conferences, publications, student exchanges, etc.)

 Arizona State U

 The Center for Biology and Society at the Arizona State University promotes research, education, and engagement related to study of the life sciences and their interconnections with society.
 The team around the center's director Jane Maienschein specializes in the history and philosophy of biology (especially embryology, genetics, and cell biology) and the way biology, bioethics, and bio-policy play out in society.

 Egenis (University of Exeter, UK) dedicates to researching the nature, historical precedents, and philosophical, social, and scientific implications of the modern biosciences.
-Internationally recognized for its strongly interdisciplinary research culture, Egenis pioneers new approaches to understanding all aspects of the life sciences — whether the effects on families of mental health diagnoses, the classification of microbes, or the impact of open data on researchers in low-resource environments.
+Internationally recognized for its strongly interdisciplinary research culture, Egenis pioneers new approaches to understanding all aspects of the life sciences.
 The Director of Egenis is Professor John Dupré.

 The KLI is an international center for advanced studies in theoretical biology, with a focus on the development and evolution of biological and cultural complexity.
 The KLI supports theoretical research primarily in the areas of evolutionary developmental biology and evolutionary science.
 The President of the KLI is Gerd Müller.